ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2022-04-30-spacy-low-resource.md

     of the European Chapter of the Association for Computational Linguistics*, 2017.
 * <a id="schachtner1983trg">Schachter, P. and Otanes, F.</a>Tagalog Reference
     Grammar. *University of California Press*, 1983.
+* <a id="nivre2017universal">Nivre, J. and Fang C-T.</a> Universal Dependency
+    Evaluation.
+In: *Proceedings of the NoDaLiDa 2017 Workshop on Universal Dependencies*, pages 86-95, Gothenburg, Sweden.
+Association for Computational Linguistics

 ### Footnotes